To Do Lists To Complete Your Application

-If you chose to live in a dormitory most Universities will require proof of a recent Tuberculosis test. *Additional shots may be required depending on your previous vaccinations.
-(Hepatitis A/B combo, Hepatitis C, Malaria, Tdap, etc.) * Special note: Some of the vaccinations have long-term protection so you can receive the shots 6 months to a year prior to your trip abroad.
-For a professional consultation seek advice from your doctor or Travel vaccination clinician.*
+If you chose to live in a dormitory most Universities will require proof of a recent Tuberculosis test. *Double check with your Doctor or Travel vaccination clinician because additional shots may be required depending on your previous vaccinations.
+(Hepatitis A/B combo, Hepatitis C, Malaria, Tdap, etc.) *

 Lastly, some additional fees that I wish I knew about after applying to my Korean Language program: